ViTaMIn: Learning Contact-Rich Tasks Through Robot-Free Visuo-Tactile Manipulation Interface: Visuo-Tactile Manipulation Interface

-Since the GoPro and the two tactile sensors operate independently, their observations must be synchronized.
-To achieve this, we use an additional low-cost camera for time alignment.
-This camera is connected to the Raspberry Pi and is naturally synchronized with the tactile sensors.
-Before collecting manipulation data, both the synchronization camera and the GoPro simultaneously capture a sequence of ArUco markers displayed on a computer screen.
+\textbf{Sensor Synchronization} To synchronize the tactile sensors and GoPro camera, we use an additional low-cost camera which is connected to the Raspberry Pi and is naturally synchronized with the tactile sensors.
+Before data collection, both the GoPro and the synchronization camera simultaneously capture a sequence of ArUco markers displayed on a computer screen.
 The ArUco IDs are detected in both video streams, and when an identical ID appears in both, the corresponding timestamps are used for synchronization.
 Since the framerates of the GoPro and the synchronization camera are 60Hz and 30Hz respectively, the temporal alignment error is below $1/60 + 1/30 = 0.05$ seconds, which is sufficient for our tasks.
 Once the two videos are synchronized, they are cropped by the starting and ending signals triggered by the control button.